 All animals, including humans, live in their own specific world and respond to the environment based on their physiology, anatomy, perceptual abilities and past experience.
 This is referred to as the animal's Umwelt.
-Capturing them in the wild disrupts or destroys their previous Umwelt, and the animals must construct a new, subjective world based on their captive conditions.
-Success would be contingent on not only the animal's adaptability but also on their access to the tools needed for building a new Umwelt, such as proper housing, adequate space, food and low stress.
+Capturing them in the wild disrupts or destroys their previous ing a new Umwelt, such as proper housing, adequate space, food and low stress.
 Other than food, Tenino received none of the other requirements, especially low stress.

-Removing animals from the wild can cause them extreme psychological stress which often is more detrimental than physical trauma.
-The study revealed that Tenino suffered from post-traumatic stress disorder (PTSD), usually caused by factors that are uncontrollable and unpredictable.
+Alaska wolf in Glacier Bay National Park hunting sockeye salmon: Photo by John Hyde unpredictable.
 It began at the moment of capture.
 Like an alien abductee, Tenino didn't know what kind of machine was chasing her, who was in it, or their intentions.
 And it happened twice.
 At Wolf Haven she displayed a range of classic PTSD behavior that included hypervigilance (extreme attentiveness), sleep problems, exaggerated startles (overreactions to sudden sounds or actions), avoidance of activities (especially human-oriented) and in her case looking up at aircraft.
-Unfortunately, captivity only perpetuated these symptoms.